isaac-dunn/gan-tutorial/README.md

 - Install the requirements (`torch`, `matplotlib`, `numpy`) - sensible to do it in a virtual environment.
 - Make sure that importing `tkinter` works - you may need to install it if it doesn’t.

+Here is a link to the lecture slides for reference: https://drive.google.com/open?id=1c5KA1m1bOtmralSB-G1ufT18s_Z3yB7k

 ## Step 1: Implement a plain GAN
+Use `gan_template.py` as a template.

  - Define a simple feed-forward architecture for the generator and the discriminator.
  - Remember that the generator needs to generate 2D points, and the discriminator needs to output a probability of each example being real.
  - In the training loop, use your generator to generate a batch of ‘fake’ data.